glpi-project/doc/source/tabs/remote-management.rst

 Add a new remote access
 -----------------------

-- To add a remote access manually, click on **Add a remote mannagement**
+- To add a remote access manually, click on **Add a remote management**
 - Enter the ID number (which can be found on the user's PC or on a management console if your tool has one)
 - Select the tool from the list
 - Click on  **+ Add**